GantMan/RedAlert/README.md

 * `:ok_cancel` = OK button with a separated cancel button.
 * `:delete_cancel` = Delete button (red) with a separated cancel button.

-_More to come:_ be sure to submit a pull-request with your button template needs.
+:heartbeat: _More to come:_ be sure to submit a pull-request with your button template needs.

 ## iOS 7 Support